Mataura: Mataura Paper Mill

 In the mid-1870s a company led by James Bain was formed in Invercargill to establish a pulp and paper mill on the east bank of the river downstream of the Mataura falls.
-To assist them the Government granted the company freehold of land on both sides of the river at the falls, as well as all water rights, which would allow the head to be utilized to provide cheap power to the paper making machinery.
+To assist them the Government granted the company freehold of land on both sides of the river at the falls, as well as all water rights, which would allow the head to be utilised to provide cheap power to the paper making machinery.
 The company however installed obsolete second hand machinery, which lead to the mill being unprofitable.

 In 1884 it was sold to the partners of Dunedin-based Coulls Culling and Co. and Thomas S. Culling, who was senior partner in the Dunedin-based business of R. Wilson and Co.
 Under the direction of Thomas Culling, the company had by 1888 installed new paper making machinery as well as two hydro generators one of 50 Hp and the other of 250 hp.
 In 1891 the paper mill and the freezing works jointly built a weir to a race to improve the water supply to their respective hydro generators.
 In 1892 the mills became profitable, and by 1895 the paper mill was employing 54 staff.
 Thomas Culling eventually purchased the interests of four of the partners leaving him owner in partnership with J. L. Gregory.
 In late 1904 as a means of ending an unprofitable price war between Mataura Falls Paper Mill, Otago Paper Mills at Woodhaugh near Dunedin and Riverhead Paper Mills at Auckland these companies amalgamated into a new company called the New Zealand Paper Mills.

 By 1905 the mill had three bag-making machines, and two machines for printing the bags.
 In 1913 the mill was badly damaged by a major flood, which took a month to repair.
 In 1923 a second paper making machine designated No.3 was transferred from the Riverhead mill (which was subsequently closed) to join the No.2 machine, which up till then had been the only machine at the mill.
 At the same time a new machine designated the No.4 was installed.